holographicSol/satcom/README.md

 Ultimately RF24 with noaa/more sat compatibility will be added to this for another Rad node but I will keep this code here as a pure and simple WTGPS300 downlink.

-A TCA9548A i2C multiplexer ia required for satcom multiplexed, which allows more information to be displayed without using a larger although possibly dimmer oled display over the bright monochrome SSD1306's, which I prefer.
+A TCA9548A i2C multiplexer is required for satcom multiplexed, which allows more information to be displayed without using a larger although possibly dimmer oled display over the bright monochrome SSD1306's, which I prefer.